wbaldoumas/coding-blog/README.md

 ## Support

 This project is maintained by [@wbaldoumas](https://github.com/wbaldoumas).
-Please understand that we won't be able to provide individual support via email.
-We also believe that help is much more valuable if it's shared publicly, so that more people can benefit from it.
+Please understand that individual support via email will not be provided.
+Assistance is much more valuable if it is shared publicly, so that more people can benefit from it.

 | Type                                  | Platforms                                                            |
 | ------------------------------------- | -------------------------------------------------------------------- |